jamargoochIT/osticket-prereqs/README.md

-Now all you need to do is log in with the credentials we made in the Database Setting to finish installing osTIcket:
+Now all you need to do is log in with the credentials we made in the Database Settings to finish installing osTIcket:

 ![image](https://github.com/user-attachments/assets/4114d49d-0fa6-4610-a6b0-fc5aea1793d3)